markaren/E-book_cpp/introduction.md

 ### Introduction to Object-Oriented Programming (OOP)

-Welcome to the world of Object-Oriented Programming (OOP)!
 Imagine being able to model real-world objects, their behaviors, and interactions in your programs, making your code more organized, reusable, and easier to manage.
 OOP is a powerful approach used in programming to create well-structured and efficient software.

 #### What is Object-Oriented Programming?